Maria-Djadi01/Open-Sentiment/README.md

 For feedbacks labeled as not Daridja like frensh, arabic or english, we use a zero-shot classifier that can perform sentiment analysis.
 A zero-shot classifier takes as input a text and some candidate labels (positive, negative, neutral) and outputs a probability score for each label indicating how likely it matches with the text.

-The zero-shot classifier used in this project is based on facebook/bart-large-mnli model which was trained on MultiNLI dataset which contains natural language inference examples in English.
+The zero-shot classifier used in this project is based on facebook/bart-large-mnli model.

 ## Dashboard
 The dashboard for this project is developed using Gradio, a user-friendly interface that allows users to easily interact with the sentiment analysis model.
 It provides a simple and intuitive way for users to upload a file and select the language for feedback analysis.